godotengine/godot-docs/classes/class_transform.rst

 - :ref:`Transform<class_transform>`  **affine_inverse**  **(** **)**

-Returns the inverse of the transfrom, under the assumption that the transformation is composed of rotation, scaling and translation.
+Returns the inverse of the transform, under the assumption that the transformation is composed of rotation, scaling and translation.

 .. _class_Transform_interpolate_with: